Home Scots v Anglo-Scots: Inception

+1928 revival

 There was no pre-England trial in 1926, with Scotland winning the Home Championship fixture, as they also had in 1925 (the 1924 match was drawn).
 But no trial followed by a defeat at Hampden in 1927 caused concern to the SFA.
 In 1928, with Scotland's strong record in the Home Championship having been dented by the defeat to England plus another to Ireland later that year, the Home v Anglos concept was revived briefly, although the trial match itself (played on a Tuesday afternoon) was reported as having drawn a small crowd and been played on a poor surface.
 Five of its participants were picked for the England match, four of whom had already been capped so it was no great leap to involve them.
 The sole debutant, centre-half Tom Bradshaw, was never selected for Scotland again despite his marking role on Dixie Dean which contributed to the team going down in folklore as the Wembley Wizards with a 5–1 win at Wembley.
 The side contained eight 'Anglos' (something which had angered supporters when the line-up was announced), but soon a dispute over the release of players from some English Football League clubs to national teams other than their own in 1930 caused the Scottish selectors to revert to a 'home' focus for some years, negating the purpose of a 'Home v Anglos' match (plus the fact that since the English clubs were not releasing their players for full internationals, they would not have done so for trials either).
 Even with the matter resolved, it was not until the 1938 fixture that as many as eight England-based players were chosen again.

+Tours and other concepts

-Instead, having already gone on tour to North America in 1927, the SFA opted to repeat the practice in 1935 and 1939 to test their candidates, and also began to organise an increasing number of friendly matches against European opponents at home and abroad, with 15 played between summer 1929 and the outbreak of World War II in autumn 1939.
+Having already gone on tour to North America in 1927, the SFA opted to repeat the practice in 1935 and 1939 to test their candidates rather than arrange trials, and also began to organise an increasing number of friendly matches against European opponents at home and abroad, with 15 played between summer 1929 and the outbreak of World War II in autumn 1939.